ubernostrum/django-flashpolicies/README.txt

         { 'domains': ['media.yoursite.com'] }),

-Various other views are included, handling other common and not-so-common cases, as well as a utility class for generating and manipulating cross-domain policies in a straightforward way and serializing them to the correct XML.
+Various other views are included, handling other common and not-so-common cases.

+Also present is a class -- ``flashpolicies.policies.Policy`` -- which
+provides a simple Python API for creating and manipulating cross-domain policies, as well as serializing them to the correct XML.
+This class is designed to be useful regardless of whether Django is present or used, and depends only on modules available in the Python standard library.

 Full documentation for all functionality is also included, as well as an ever-growing test suite.